ogorbacheva/codeblocks-prettifier/README.md

 ## beautify-js-code.js

-In console:
+In console (before start the script, better to pray that it works correctly):

 ```
-$ node beautify-js-code.js 'path-to-dita-files' 'path-to-out'
+$ node beautify-js-code.js 'path-to-dir-with-broken-dita-files' 'path-to-out-dir'
 ```

-- 'path-to-dita-files' — Path to the directory that contains dita files with broken codebloks.
+- 'path-to-dir-with-broken-dita-files' — Path to the directory that contains dita files with broken codebloks.
-- 'path-to-out' — Path to the output directory. where dita files with formatted codeblocks will
+- 'path-to-out-dir' — Path to the output directory.
+The dita files with fixed codeblocks will be replaced there.

 Example: